-A Maryland corporation shall have at least one director (\$2-402(a)).
-Subject to the provisions governing the minimum number of directors, the number of directors set by the charter may be altered by the bylaws to a number greater or less than that set by the charter (\$2-402(c)(1)), unless the corporation has elected by its charter or bylaws or by resolution of its board of directors to be subject to Section 3-804(b), in which case the number of directors shall be fixed only by vote of the board of directors, regardless of any contrary provision in the charter or bylaws (\$\$3-802(a)(2), 3-804(b)).
-The bylaws may authorize a majority of the entire board of directors to alter within specified limits the number of directors set by the charter or the bylaws, but the action may not affect the tenure of office of any director (\$2-402(c)(2)).
-Directors of a Maryland corporation need not be residents or stockholders (\$2-403(b)); qualifications for serving as a director are established by the charter or the bylaws of the corporation (§2-403(a)).
+A Maryland corporation shall have at least one director (§2-402(a)).
+Subject to the provisions governing the minimum number of directors, the number of directors set by the charter may be altered by the bylaws to a number greater or less than that set by the charter (§2-402(c)(1)), unless the corporation has elected by its charter or bylaws or by resolution of its board of directors to be subject to Section 3-804(b), in which case the number of directors shall be fixed only by vote of the board of directors, regardless of any contrary provision in the charter or bylaws (§§3-802(a)(2), 3-804(b)).
+The bylaws may authorize a majority of the entire board of directors to alter within specified limits the number of directors set by the charter or the bylaws, but the action may not affect the tenure of office of any director (§2-402(c)(2)).
+Directors of a Maryland corporation need not be residents or stockholders (§2-403(b)); qualifications for serving as a director are established by the charter or the bylaws of the corporation (§2-403(a)).
 Every director, as well as every nominee for director, must meet the qualifications required by the charter or the bylaws of the corporation (§2-403(a)).

 In Maryland, the charter or the bylaws may divide the directors into classes and may provide for a term of office of not more than five years.
 The term of at least one class of directors, however, must expire each year (§§2-110(b), 2-404(b)(2)(ii)).
 The board of directors of an eligible Maryland corporation may, notwithstanding contrary charter or bylaw provisions, divide its members into three classes, which must to the extent possible have the same number of directors.
-If the board of directors classifies its members in this way, it must, prior to the first annual meeting of stockholders after doing so, designate members to serve as Class I, Class II and Class III directors $(\S3-803(a)(1))$ , who then serve until the ends of these terms.
+If the board of directors classifies its members in this way, it must, prior to the first annual meeting of stockholders after doing so, designate members to serve as Class I, Class II and Class III directors (§3-803(a)(1)), who then serve until the ends of these terms.
 In Delaware, the certificate of incorporation, an initial bylaw or the bylaws adopted by the stockholders may provide for up to three classes of directors, with the term of each class expiring each succeeding year so that the term of any class may not be more than three years (§141(d)).
-The provision of the certificate of incorporation or bylaws classifying the board of directors may provide that the classification takes effect at a later time and may authorize the board of directors to assign to a class each member of the board in office at the time the classification becomes effective $(\S141(d)).$ compensation of the directors (§141(h)) and the power to adopt emergency bylaws resulting from a catastrophe, including an epidemic, pandemic, declaration of a national emergency by the United States government or other similar emergency condition (§110).
+The provision of the certificate of incorporation or bylaws classifying the board of directors may provide that the classification takes effect at a later time and may authorize the board of directors to assign to a class each member of the board in office at the time the classification becomes effective (§141(d)).

-Maryland also permits the terms of any class or series of stock to provide that the term of a director elected by that class or series may expire sooner than the next annual meeting of stockholders, e.g., upon the end of the event that gave rise to the election of the director $(\S2-404(b)(1)(ii))$ .
+Maryland also permits the terms of any class or series of stock to provide that the term of a director elected by that class or series may expire sooner than the next annual meeting of stockholders, e.g., upon the end of the event that gave rise to the election of the director (§2-404(b)(1)(ii)).